-A Member queried what additional action had been taken in response to the guidance issued by the National Cyber Security Centre to improve resilience with the heightened cyber threat following Russia's attack on Ukraine.
+A Member queried if Cyber Security training was being undertaken for all staff in the light of the situation in Ukraine.
 The ICT Manager reported that on-line Cyber Security training had been rolled-out to all staff.

 A Member commented on the need to test the Disaster Recovery Plan and meet the quarter 1 Plan.